 Use of drugs known to prolong the QT interval or to cause bradycardia (eg, metoclopramide, cisapride, erythromycin, clarithromycin, classes Ia and III antiarrhythmics, tricyclic antidepressants)

-Serious adverse effects are uncommon; main concerns include the following:
+Serious adverse effects of fluoroquinolones are uncommon; main concerns include the following:

-Upper GI adverse effects occur in about 5% of patients because of direct GI irritation and CNS effects.
+Upper gastrointestinal adverse effects occur in about 5% of patients because of direct gastrointestinal irritation and central nervous system (CNS) effects.

 CNS adverse effects (eg, mild headache, drowsiness, insomnia, dizziness, mood alteration) occur in < 5%.
-NSAIDs may enhance the CNS stimulatory effects of fluoroquinolones.
+Nonsteroidal anti-inflammatory drugs may enhance the CNS stimulatory effects of fluoroquinolones.
 Seizures are rare, but fluoroquinolones should not be used in patients with CNS disorders.

 Tendinopathy, including rupture of the Achilles tendon, may occur even after short-term use of fluoroquinolones.